 Tel: +33 (0) 1 44 15 18 88

-A winner will be chosen from each region of the OIE global network:
+A winner (from either the Professionals or Veterinary Students categories) will be chosen from each of the OIE regions:

 The regional membership of entrants will be determined according to: the member country (for delegates, focal points or employees of veterinary services); the country where the reference centre is located (for employees of an OIE reference centre); the country of residence (for experts); and for other categories, the country where the employee exercises his/her functions irrespective of their nationality.
 A further consideration used to determine the entrants’ region will be his/her primary affiliation to the country covered by the corresponding OIE regional commission.